 However, despite mutually held perspectives, American and South Korean government investments in AI have taken different forms, therefore cultivating different strengths.
 Specifically, whereas South Korea prioritized commercial applications, the United States has focused on the military space.
-For example, last year, South Korea committed more than \$16.4 billion over three years in data, AI, and networks, and its 2019 National Strategy for AI has three pillars designed to ensure competitiveness and prosperity in the midst of technological change: AI ecosystem, AI utilization, and a focus on a people-centered approach.
-Furthermore, South Korea's Fourth Industrial Revolution improved data privacy laws and created an Innovation Academy to train individuals and connect them with jobs-two areas where the United States significantly lags.
+For example, last year, South Korea committed more than \$16.4 billion over three years in data, AI, and networks, and its 2019 National Strategy for AI has three pillars designed to ensure competitiveness and prosperity in the midst of technological change81: AI ecosystem, AI utilization, and a focus on a people-centered approach.
+Furthermore, South Korea's Fourth Industrial Revolution improved data privacy laws and created an Innovation Academy to train individuals and connect them with jobs-two areas where the United States significantly lags.82 to issue military ethics principles for AI, which it reinforced through the Political Declaration on Responsible Use of Artificial Intelligence and Autonomy.84 South Korea only recently embraced this topic when it co-hosted the Responsible AI in the Military Domain (REAIM) summit in February 2023.

-By contrast, the US Department of Defense (DoD) has requested over \$3 billion for AI and joint all domain command and control (JADC2) programs in its fiscal year 2024 budget alone.
-Although US AI investment is meant to be government-wide, DoD receives the majority of funds for AI projects, serving as an example for other agencies.
-The US was also the first country in the world to issue military ethics principles for AI, which it reinforced through the Political Declaration on Responsible Use of Artificial Intelligence and Autonomy.
-South Korea only recently embraced this topic when it co-hosted the Responsible AI in the Military Domain (REAIM) summit in February 2023.
+By contrast, the US Department of Defense (DoD) has requested over \$3 billion for AI and joint all domain command and control (JADC2) programs in its fiscal year 2024 budget alone.83 Although US AI investment is meant to be government-wide, DoD receives the majority of funds for AI projects, serving as an example for other agencies.
+The US was also the first country in the world

-Given the two countries' desire for closer cooperation, as evidenced by the US-South Korea highlevel dialogue on defense technology, the United States and South Korea can leverage the 70th Anniversary of the US-Korea Mutual Defense Treaty to highlight how they can learn from and leverage each other's strengths.
+Given the two countries' desire for closer cooperation, as evidenced by the US-South Korea high-level dialogue on defense technology, the United States and South Korea can leverage the 70th Anniversary of the US-Korea Mutual Defense Treaty to highlight how they can learn from and leverage each other's strengths.
 At the same time, while their ultimate objectives for AI development align, the United States and South Korea will face several challenges to full cooperation, such as technical barriers to technological development as well as differing public sentiment toward AI systems.
 Consequently, this piece examines the opportunities, challenges, and prospects for US-South Korea AI cooperation.